 An affogato is an Italian coffee drink that is basically a dessert version of an Irish coffee.
-It's made by mixing coffee and ice cream together, but the addition of Baileys gives it a creamier, boozier, and more Irish taste that's perfect for St. Patrick's Day celebrations.
+It's made by mixing coffee and ice cream together, but the addition of Baileys Irish cream gives it a creamier, boozier, and more Irish taste that's perfect for St. Patrick's Day celebrations.
 This drink is best enjoyed as an evening treat and definitely isn't for kids.

 5. St. Patrick’s Day Coffee Smoothie

 St. Patrick's Day might seem like one big party, but that doesn't mean you can't be slightly healthy.
-This smoothie has the bold green color associated with St. Patrick's Day, and if you're health-conscious, it's a great way to celebrate sensibly.
+This smoothie has the bold green color associated with St. Patrick's Day, and if you want a healthy, non iced coffee option then this is a great choice.

 The St. Patrick's Day coffee smoothie has about 180 calories and 200mg of caffeine in a serving (the cold brew really gives it a kick), and this is another non alcoholic option which makes for a great alternative to the classic Irish coffee.

 6. Minty Cold Brew

-To make this minty cold brew, you'll need to add coffee grounds to cold water and let it steep for 18-24 hours.
-This brewing technique releases a lot of coffee flavor but keeps more of the caffeine, which is what makes cold brew so strong.
+To make this minty cold brew coffee, you'll need to add coffee grounds to cold water and let it steep for 18-24 hours.
+This cold brew coffee making technique releases a lot of coffee flavor but keeps more of the caffeine, which is what makes cold brew coffee so strong.

-A single serving of a minty cold brew will have about 100 calories and 200mg of caffeine (the cold brew makes this iced coffee strong), so it’s great for those who want a big energy boost.
+A single serving of a minty cold brew coffee will have about 100 calories and 200mg of caffeine (the cold brew makes this iced coffee strong), so it’s a great iced coffee for those who want a big energy boost.